Chibuike-Ile/Chibuike-Ile/README.md

 Data Analyst
 ------------

-As a data analyst, I have a strong desire to turn unprocessed data into useful insights.
-Excel, Power BI, SQL, Python, and Azure Fundamental are among my areas of expertise.
-Using data to influence decisions and create engaging narratives
+ I'm a highly skilled and detail-oriented Data Analyst with a strong passion for transforming raw data into meaningful insights.
+With the experience, skills and knowledge I have gained in the Just IT Data Boot camp.
+Excel, Power BI, Tableau, SQL, Python, and Azure Fundamental are among my areas of expertise..
+I have worked with large datasets to uncover trends, patterns, and actionable insights through data visualization, statistical analysis, and predictive modelling to help businesses make data-driven decisions.
+Having worked across a variety of dataset, I’m well-versed in applying analytical techniques to solve complex problems, improve efficiency, and optimize processes.
+Known for good communication, a keen eye for detail and strong problem-solving skills, I’m committed to delivering high-quality work that drives business growth and operational success.
+When not diving into data, I enjoys reading analytical post of interest on LinkedIn which further fuel my analytical mind-set.

 * 🌍  I'm based in United Kingdom